5 Angle Grinder Jigs for Safer, Straighter Metal Cuts

 🔧 1.
 Simple Straight-Edge Guide Jig

-This is the most basic jig but easily the most useful.
-Clamp a rigid flat bar or angle iron next to the cut line so the grinder rides along it.
-It keeps the wheel square to the cut and prevents wandering on long straight cuts.
+This basic jig gives you the biggest daily benefit.
+Clamp a rigid flat bar or angle iron next to your cut line, then let the grinder ride along it.

 Materials